 Lauren Beukes is an award-winning writer with internationally recognised novels translated into 26 languages.
 Known for her novels such as The Shining Girls, Zoo City, Broken Monsters, among many others; she’s definitely one of South Africa’s highly acclaimed writers you ought to know!

-Kagiso Msimango is an author and life coach best known for her book The Goddess Mojo Bootcamp.
+Kagiso Msimango is an author best known for her book The Goddess Mojo Bootcamp.
 She is passionate about women’s personal development and has taken a keen interest in inspiring, liberating, supporting and cheer-leading other women in pursuing their truest passions and desires.

 Best known for being a performance poet, writer and actor, Lebogang Mashile has released two poetry books, Flying Above The Sky and In a Ribbon of Rhythm, which she won the Noma Award for in 2006.
 She was also part of the Hotel Rwanda cast and has made waves in the media industry.